Table of Contents

-I WAS 28-YEARS OLD and living in St. Helena, the heart and soul of California’s Napa Valley.
-I had a day job learning the care and maintenance of plants at Four Seasons Nursery, which I enjoyed, as plant people tend to be friendly people.
-I was hardly wealthy—hell, I was barely solvent most of the times—but I felt blessed: I had a job and I was in love with a beautiful woman who was in love with me.
+I WAS 28-YEARS OLD and living in St. Helena, the heart of California’s Napa Valley.
+I had a job learning the care and maintenance of plants at Four Seasons Nursery, which I enjoyed, as plant people tend to be friendly people.
+I was in love with a beautiful woman who was in love with me.

 I was also buying and selling out-of-print records, haunting the many used shops in the Bay Area (especially the thousands of records in the dollar bins at the back of Rasputin’s), and selling them through ads that I ran once a month in Goldmine.